cryostatio/cryostat-legacy/README.md

 and so must be built and installed into the Maven local repository.
 Instructions for doing so are available at that project's README.

+Once the `container-jfr-core` local dependency is made available, `mvn compile` will build the project.

 Submodules must be initialized via `git submodule init && git submodule update`.

-`container-jfr-web`, as a submodule located within the `web-client` directory, must be prepared by running `pushd web-client; npm ci; popd`.

-Once the `container-jfr-core` local dependency is made available, `mvn compile` will build the project.

 Tests can be run with `mvn test`.
 Additional quality tools can be run with `mvn verify`.